 While you’ll see Hindu idols and temples in Kullu, you’ll see symbols of Buddhism in Spiti.

 Kheerganga, the first village you’ll camp at in Kullu, is filled with legends of Lord Shiva, pious pilgrims, and restaurants playing Hindi religious songs.

 And then, at Mantalai lake, the last campsite before the base camp, you’ll stumble across a small Shiv temple.
-This is symbol of the union of Lord Shiva and Maa Parvati, it is said that this is where they got married.
-A lot of people trek till Mantalai lake to come see this temple.
+This is a symbol of the union of Lord Shiva and Maa Parvati, it is said that this is where they got married.
+A lot of people trek to Mantalai lake to come to see this temple.

 On the other hand, you’ll step into the land of prayer wheels, monasteries, and prayer flags beyond the pass.

 You’ll find prayer flags fluttering in the wind at the pass, on top of Gujjar huts and of course in Kaza.
 There is a common misconception that these flags carry prayers to God, but that’s not the case.
 Prayer flags are hung in places where they can flutter with the wind because the Tibetans believe that the prayers and mantras written on the flags will blow in the wind and spread goodwill and compassion in all prevailing space.
 Yup the entire universe.
 Even the colours of the flag represent different elements.
 White symbolizes air, red is fire, green is water, yellow is earth and blue is wind.
 They also represent directions – North, South, East, West and Center.

 I can go on about them because I find them fascinating.
 But I will spare you the rest of the details.

 Picture of Key Monastery in Kaza, courtesy of Shaiwal Thakur.

 The landscapes of both valleys are incredible, and incredibly different too.